mahezer/Vimrc/README.md

 ### Installation

 You'll need Vim.
 It's basically everywhere.
 If you use a Linux distro, you probably already have it.
 If not, you can get it [here](http://www.vim.org/download.php).
+WARNING: This command will replace your .vimrc with mine, and your .vim file with my stuff, run it a your own risk.
 If you run
 ```sh
 $ make setup
 ```
-the Makefile will echo into your vimrc to source the vimrc in this project.
+the Makefile will copy this vimrc into yours, and its dependencies on your .vim folder.
 As this project was made (1) for me to clone it everywhere I code and to maintain a single .vimrc and (2) for beginners, I expect your .vimrc file to be empty/non-existant.
-I have NOT tested the Makefile as a form to integrate this project with another .vimrc.
+I will NOT work to integrate this project with another .vimrc.
 Which means it is not a plug-and-play repo(yet).
+After that, enter you new .vimrc file and type ":PlugInstall", without the quotes, hit Enter, to make your vim work like mine.
+You won't see any immediate change, as vim needs to re-run its config file for the plugins to work, you can either close vim and enter again, or type ":so%", without quotes, hit Enter, and voilà.
+There you have it.

 ### Stuff to keep in mind